adibarbusoftlab/playgist/_posts/en/2023-09-26-update-play-store.md

 ---
 layout: post
-title: "How to update Play Store - two useful ways"
+title: "Play Store: automatic update vs. manual update"
 description: "Use the latest version of the Play Store to have full access to existing content.
 Learn two ways to update: automatic and manual."
 author: adrian
 categories: [Play Store]